Proving the Duffin-Schaeffer conjecture without GCD graphs: The structure of the Duffin--Schaeffer counterexample

 \section{The structure of the Duffin--Schaeffer counterexample}

 Here we review the structure of the counterexample to Khintchine's Theorem without monotonicity, given by Duffin and Schaeffer \cite{DS41}; we then discuss the relationship between this example and the rest of the present paper.
-In brief, we will argue that: \begin{itemize} \item Proposition \ref{Prop:structureofminimalcounterexample} shows that `any counterexample to the Duffin--Schaeffer conjecture must arithmetically resemble the Duffin--Schaeffer counterexample to Khintchine's Theorem without monotonicity'; \item Proposition \ref{Prop:resolvingminimalcounterexample} is a generalisation of arguments from \cite{DS41}, showing that any such counterexamples to Khintchine's Theorem without monotonicty fail to be counterexamples when a $\varphi(q)/q$ weight is introduced. \end{itemize} Since Proposition \ref{Prop:structureofminimalcounterexample} works provided $\frac{f(n)}{n}$ and $\frac{g(n)}{n}$ are $1$-bounded multiplicative functions (in particular if $f(n) \equiv g(n) \equiv n$), a similar analysis may be possible for the setting of Khintchine's theorem directly.
-This is the subject of ongoing work of the first and third named authors. \\
+In brief, we will argue that: \begin{itemize} \item Proposition \ref{Prop:structureofminimalcounterexample} shows that `any counterexample to the Duffin--Schaeffer conjecture must arithmetically resemble the Duffin--Schaeffer counterexample to Khintchine's Theorem without monotonicity'; \item Proposition \ref{Prop:resolvingminimalcounterexample} is a generalisation of arguments from \cite{DS41}, showing that any such counterexamples to Khintchine's Theorem without monotonicity fail to be counterexamples when a $\varphi(q)/q$ weight is introduced. \end{itemize} Since Proposition \ref{Prop:structureofminimalcounterexample} works provided $\frac{f(n)}{n}$ and $\frac{g(n)}{n}$ are $1$-bounded multiplicative functions (in particular if $f(n) \equiv g(n) \equiv n$), a similar analysis may be possible for the setting of Khintchine's theorem directly.

 We start by recalling the Khintchine set-up.
 Translated to set-theoretic language, Khintchine's Theorem asks under which conditions on $\psi: \mathbb{N} \to [0,\tfrac{1}{2}]$ one has

 where